AlbertAlquisola/flight-tracker/README.md

 3. run `npm run dev-start`
 4. visit localhost:3000/errorTest (should see a predefined json error. if you do, were live!)

-# How to start node inspector
+# How to debug with chrome devtools
 1. run `docker exec -it flight-tracker bash` (jump inside the flight-tracker docker container)
-2. run `node-inspector --no-preload`
-3. visit localhost:8080 (node inspector server is running there)
+2. if server is not running already, start it with `npm run dev-start`
+3. in chrome, go to about:inspect
+4. click on remote target link

 # Docker